Both my parents were factory workers, my father having been invalided out of the army during WWII after losing a leg.

 I’m a regular runner and outdoor enthusiast, I also enjoy rambling, scrambling, some climbing and cycling.
 I only take holidays in the UK, usually involving mountains or hills.
 I love all wildlife and I’m concerned that local habitat for many of our indigenous inhabitants is not lost.
 I’m also a vegan and animal rights campaigner.
 I’m working towards becoming as self supporting in terms of home grown or locally sourced produce as possible via my allotment.

 I joined the Green Party in 2012 after becoming disillusioned with the three other main parties.
 I saw that the Green Party had moved on from its origins as a single policy party to offer credible solutions to fill the ideological vacuum left between Labour and Conservative.
-After the LibDem’s effectively abandoned many of their key policies after joining the coalition, I felt they no longer offer a true alternative to the tit-for-tat political dogma that has now become endemic in the UK.

 While other parties pay lip service to the idea of a green future, the Green Party allows such a concept to inform and evolve within its mainstream policies.
 I’m convinced that this is an essential element in world politics to ensure our future survival and prosperity as a nation and even as a species.